manuel-io/manuel-io.github.io/source/_posts/2018-10-27-list-operations.markdown

     Haskell:    Data.List.sort [5,9,0,1,3,2,4,8,6,7]
     Javascript: [5,9,0,1,3,2,4,8,6,7].sort()

-Element is member of list
+Element is member of the list

     Ruby:       [0,1,2,3,4,5,6,7,8,9].include?
 5
     Python:     5 in [0,1,2,3,4,5,6,7,8,9]